How can I join the Network if I was not in the Genesis / Beta?

 After a number of failed re-renders, a job will be terminated and a support ticket will be automatically created.
 A support team member will review the failure and follow up.
 For support inquiries please contact email@example.com

-When Should I Cancel a Job Rather than Reject a Frame?
+When Should I Cancel a Job Rather than Re-Render a Frame?

-Frames should only be rejected if there was an error processing the frame - for example if there is a blank screen or abnormally processed frames compared to other frames in your job.
-Because frames should only be rejected for a failed render, excessive failures and rejections will lead to review.
+Frames should only be sent for re-rendering if there was an error processing the frame - for example if there is a blank screen or abnormally processed frames compared to other frames in your job.
+Because frames should only be re-rendered for a frame failure excessive failures and rejections will lead to review.

 If, for example, you want to modify the Sample rate or change elements in a scene like the camera, lighting, colors etc., please cancel the Job, make the changes and Submit a new Job to be processed.
-This means it is critical to check a Job prior to rendering to ensure that you are getting desired results.
+For this reason, is critical to check a Job prior to rendering to ensure that you are getting desired results.